course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 There are a few building blocks.
 However, these must be adapted to your local project.

-We take three insights from this for our Unifest plan:
+We take three pieces from this for our Unifest plan:

   1. The plan exists for blind and visually impaired people and is designed tailored towards them.
 However, it should also be accessible to sighted people.